Nanette Barragán

 Nanette Díaz Barragán (/nəˈnɛt ˈbærəɡən/ nə-NET-_-BARR-ə-gən; born September 15, 1976) is an American politician and attorney serving as the U.S. representative for California's 44th congressional district since 2017.
-A member of the Democratic Party, she previously served as an Hermosa Beach city councilmember from 2013 to 2015.
+A member of the Democratic Party, she previously served as a Hermosa Beach city councilmember from 2013 to 2015.

 Early life and education

 Barragán was born in Harbor City, Los Angeles; she is the youngest of 11 siblings, raised by immigrants from Mexico in Torrance and the surrounding area, where she attended North Torrance High School and played softball.
 She earned her Bachelor of Arts degree in political science with a minor in public policy from the University of California, Los Angeles in 2000.
 She received her Juris Doctor degree at the University of Southern California in 2005, where she served on the Interdisciplinary Law Journal.

 During college and until 2003, Barragán served as the Executive Director of the Gillian S. Fuller Foundation (formerly the Fuller Foundation), where she was in charge of funding nonprofits focused on education, the environment, and youth programs.
 Funded organizations included Heal the Bay, the Nature Conservancy, the Natural Resources Defense Council, Para Los Niños, Proyecto Pastoral, and Literacy Partners.